SIP/H.323/RTSP Gateway and Transcoding

 Gateway can also authenticate on and maintain active connection with SIP devices for which the rules have been created.
 This option can be useful to maintain permanent connection with PBX or VoIP services.
 You can find the connection status in the rules for SIP Connections table.

-The Outgoing SIP domain for callback to TrueConf Server field is used to generate an SIP URI for outgoing calls to SIP devices.
-It is generated in the format user@server, where server is the IP address or FQDN value and user is the ID of the user who made the call.
-It is usually displayed as a caller address on SIP devices.
-Possible values are as follows:
+The field Outgoing SIP domain for callback to TrueConf Server is used to create a SIP URI in the format user@server for outgoing calls to SIP devices, where server is the entered IP address or FQDN, and user is replaced with the ID of the user initiating the call.
+It is typically displayed as the caller's address on SIP devices.
+Possible values:

-• Use server public name — the server external address will be used (this address is specified in the Web → Settings section).
+- Use server public name, then the external server address specified in section Web → Settings is substituted;

-• off — REGISTER request is not sent, registration or authorization on the external SIP device is not performed.
+- off — the REGISTER request is not sent, and registration or authorization on the external SIP device does not occur;

-• permanent — registration is performed automatically when TrueConf Server starts.
+- permanent — registration occurs automatically each time TrueConf Server is launched;

-• before call — registration is performed before every call and is kept active only during the call.
+- before call — Registration occurs immediately before each call and remains active only during the call.

 You can manually specify the connection protocol (TCP, UDP or TLS) if necessary.